Elvis Presley death conspiracy theories: 1987–1991: Post-Kalamazoo

 The semi-humorous Weekly World News tabloid ran hyper-exaggerated and sensationalised stories about Presley being alive for several years beginning in the late 1980s.
-These stories supposedly tracked Presley on his travels throughout the US and Canada, becoming an iconic part of the Weekly World News brand.
+These stories, which supposedly tracked Presley on his travels throughout the US and Canada, became an iconic part of the Weekly World News brand.

 In 1989, Rivera hosted a TV special entitled Wanted: Elvis Dead or Alive in which he challenged Brewer-Giorgio and Smith about their claims and expressed anger that his work on The Elvis Cover-Up a decade earlier had been taken out of context.
-Darlock also appeared and told the live audience that he was the voice on the cassette that came with Is Elvis Alive?, even producing the contract he originally signed to record the tape for what he claims he was told was a fictional production.
+Darlock also appeared and told the live audience that his was the voice on the cassette that came with Is Elvis Alive?, even producing the contract he originally signed to record the tape for what he claims he was told was a fictional production.
 To demonstrate his ability to impersonate Presley, Darlock then held a mock seance - only as entertainment, without making any supernatural claims - by focusing his gaze on Rivera's watch until the hands stopped, then rubbing his temples and concentrating.
 He then told the audience, in character as Presley:

 It started when I was just a baby, just an infant baby.
 I learned a lot about music.
 I learned how to play the guitar.
 And that's the type of thing that I've been doing a lot.
 But um, in the past twelve years there's been a lot of times that people believe that I'm still living.
 And naturally, that's not true.
 And as far as growing beards and this and that to keep from being recognised - I kept a secret.
 I kept a secret deep down inside.
 And it's not pressed between any pages like it found a place to hide.
 Thank you.